faisalakhlaq/home-api/README.md

 - [Live API Swagger UI](https://faisalakhlaq.pythonanywhere.com/api/v1/schema/swagger-ui/)
 - [Live API redoc](https://faisalakhlaq.pythonanywhere.com/api/v1/schema/redoc/)

-A React Native mobile application is in progress, which will consume this API to provide a seamless real estate browsing experience.
+A React Native mobile application is also in progress, which will consume this API to provide a seamless real estate browsing experience.

 ## Getting Started (with Docker Compose)